Review ~ Sleep: Sunset Cottage, Whitstable

 The kitchen is well equipped, with everything you could need including microwave, dishwasher, washing machine and plenty of utensils, there’s even an honesty box for use of the essentials in the store cupboard.

 As I said, the cottage is right on the beach, a stones throw from a pub, The Old Neptune, so we were slightly concerned that, as the bedrooms were on the ground floor, there would be noise from the popular Island Wall promenade at night.
 However, we really didn’t notice anything at all and had peaceful sleeps with only the sound of the sea and seagulls, in the comfortable bed.

-Whitstable has a lovely high street with a mixture of high street shops and independent ones and is very dog friendly indeed, we even saw a lady leave Boots with her dog!
+Whitstable has a lovely high street with a mixture of high street shops and independent ones.
+It is very dog friendly, we even saw a lady leave Boots with her dog!
 Many of the shops allow dogs inside, with a welcoming treat and bowl of water.
-The choice of restaurants, coffee shops and cafes range from high street well knowns such as Costa and Pizza Express to lovely independent owned eateries with varied menus, of course seafood features highly!
+The choice of restaurants, coffee shops and cafes range from high street well-knowns such as Costa and Pizza Express, to lovely independent owned eateries with varied menus, of course seafood features highly!

 If you are interested in booking Sunset Cottage, you can find it easily on the internet including on Trip Advisor, AirBnB and Homeaway.

 Take a look at my Reviews | Sleep: Dog Friendly Places Board on Pinterest for more photos.

 NOTE: This review is our honest and independent opinion, we have not been paid to review this cottage (well maybe Barney was given a few treats!).